lucasduffey/addBucket/README.md

 # addBucket

 ## Use
+1. pip install pymysql
-1. clone it
+2. clone it
-2. make a config.json file in the projects directory.
+3. make a config.json file in the projects directory.

 {